keweimao/DeepDelight/Thread2/thread2_notes.md

     * Answer accuracy varies
     * Long response time to each question
 * TDOD:
-    * Split the long FIFA document into multiple documents mannually (small and structured/specific for certain questions).
+    * Split the long FIFA document into multiple documents manually (small and structured/specific for certain questions).
     * Load documents from within a directory.
     * Test the same questions again.